ftravers/missing-links/om-next-client-server-tutorial.md

 **Line 7:** we refer to the user interface created by the `defui` macro as a *Component*.

-**Line nil:** we've hard-coded "Hello World" into the UI component, which is bad form, lets extract it now.
+**Line 11:** we've hard-coded "Hello World" into the UI component, which is bad form, lets extract it now.

 # Remove State from Component<a id="sec-4" name="sec-4"></a>